burlinson/AI/_posts/2025-01-12-Hallucination.md

   - Data Readiness
 author: Tony Burlinson
 ---
 The phrase "_garbage in, garbage out_" has been around for decades.
-AI is about to amplify this age-old problem, creating even bigger garbage dumps of corporate data.

-There’s even a fancy name for bad data in the AI age: **Hallucination**.
+AI is about to amplify this age-old problem, creating even bigger garbage dumps of corporate data.There’s even a fancy name for bad data in the AI age: **Hallucination**.

 This makes bad data sound like some new-fangled conundrum.
 In reality, it’s the same age-old problem that has plagued technology for decades.
 If the back-end foundational data isn’t good then front-end tools - no matter how shiny - are going to spew out garbage.